lsndr/rrule-rust/README.md

   npm i rrule-rust
 ```

-If you need a browser-compatible version with WASM support, install it from the `alpha` channel:
+If you need a browser-compatible version with WASM support:

 ```
-  npm i rrule-rust@alpha
+  npm i rrule-rust --cpu "wasm32"
 ```

-> The WebAssembly (WASM) version is currently available on the `alpha` channel, as it relies on an alpha release of [napi.rs](https://napi.rs/).
-Once napi.rs v3 is officially released, WASM support will be included in the main (`latest`) release channel.

 For more usage examples and advanced scenarios, see the [tests directory](https://github.com/lsndr/rrule-rust/tree/master/tests) in the repository.